 by Guy Kawasaki

 Author Guy Kawasaki believes that enchantment transforms situations and relationships.
 His playbook showed me how mastery of the art of enchantment defines you.
-It’s a practice and an effect that occurs inside and out of the classroom, one that our students experience during their first campus tour to the moment they cross the graduation stage.
+It's a practice and an effort that occurs inside and out of the classroom, one that our students experience during their first campus tour to the moment they cross the graduation stage.
 To me, enchanting is creating an unforgettable educational experience that demonstrates our relevance and excellence to the world.
 Kawasaki is an influential thinker in the world of entrepreneurship and was a memorable keynote speaker in our Sebo Series on Entrepreneurship.

 by David McCullough